 Setting team goals is the backbone of every good management strategy.
 Project goals, yearly performance metrics, and department-wide deliverables are all great motivators.
 Although, they can also be hard to relate to on a daily basis.

 Work with your team to determine some immediate goals!
 They can be work-related, or they can even be goofy things like reaching a team bagel consumption goal or competing to find the weirdest daily news story.
 Giving the team something to work toward in the short-term (and rewarding them with prizes) is a great way to build excitement.

 3. Learn From Each Other

 When managing a group of people, it’s crucial to remind your team that it’s made up of individuals who bring diverse skills to the group.
 This, of course, applies to workplace skills—Excel, PowerPoint, public speaking—but don’t forget about the perhaps underutilized creative talents of your employees.

 Every few weeks, try hosting a rotating “skillshare” (you can base it on the Skillshare model of learning anything from anyone) where a team member presents an untapped skill to the entire group.
 You never know—you might have a secret wine connoisseur, art history buff, or mini-golf champ among you!

-Encouraging people to share their talents and interests will not only give them a chance to work on something they’re really excited about, but it’ll also help the group to unwind together.
+Encouraging people to share their talents and interests will give them a chance to work on something they’re really excited about.
+In addition, it’ll also help the group to unwind together.